antrea-io/antrea/docs/antrea-network-policy.md

   NetworkPolicy is created.
 This behavior is similar to the K8s NetworkPolicy.
 - Antrea NetworkPolicy only supports stand-alone selectors. i.e. no support for ClusterGroup references.
+- Antrea NetworkPolicy does not support `namespaces` field within a peer, as ANP themselves are scoped to a single Namespace.

 ### kubectl commands for Antrea NetworkPolicy